Basketball Reference Blog

 WS

-Zach LaVine, a rising star in the NBA, has captivated basketball fans with his electrifying athleticism and scoring prowess.
+Zach LaVine has captivated basketball fans with his electrifying athleticism and scoring prowess.
 LaVine honed his skills at UCLA before being drafted by the Minnesota Timberwolves in 2014.
 Known for his jaw-dropping dunks, LaVine has participated in the Slam Dunk Contest multiple times, winning twice; famously winning the 2016 contest beating out Aaron Gordon in what is considered by many to be the greatest dunk contest of all time.

-In 2017, he was traded to the Chicago Bulls, where he has evolved into a dynamic scoring machine.
-LaVine’s ability to drain three-pointers and create highlight-reel plays makes him a fan favorite.
-Lavine’s versatility is highlighted by the fact that despite being known as one of the best dunkers of all time, Zach also holds the record for most 3 pointers made in a game by a Chicago Bull.
-He hit 13 pointers vs the Charlotte Hornets in a masterful 49 pts performance in come from behind victory for the Bulls in 2019-20 season.
+In 2017, he was traded to the Chicago Bulls, where he evolved into a dynamic scoring machine.
+LaVine’s ability to drain three pointers and create highlight-reel plays makes him a fan favorite.
+Lavine’s versatility is highlighted by the fact that despite being known as one of the best dunkers of all time, Zach also holds the record for most three pointers made in a game by a Chicago Bull.
+He hit 13 3s vs. the Charlotte Hornets in a masterful 49-point performance in a come-from-behind victory for the Bulls in the 2019-20 season.
+This bucket getter was traded to the Sacramento Kings in February of 2025.

 Photo of Stephen Curry